liuxiang91/example_single_run_agis_cigts/README.md

 ### GIT ###

 * Please learn git (https://try.github.io/levels/1/challenges/1). it only takes 15 min!
-* Register a bitbucket account using your umich email

 ### How do I get set up? ###